zamazan4ik/awesome-pgo/article/article.md

 If I found something related - good catch!
 It's a chance to learn something new about PGO in another project.
 If I found nothing - well, the issue about PGO can be created.

+### ClickHouse

+PGO-optimizing ClickHouse was a fun for several reasons.
+At first, I was excited to get any positive results since ClickHouse has a reputation of heavily-optimized software, so achieving even few percents is a great result.

+For PGO-training phase I decided to use [ClickBench](https://github.com/ClickHouse/ClickBench) - the bench suite from ClickHouse dev team that simulates typical OLAP queries.
+Here I met the first problem - due to some implementation details, ClickHouse in Instrumentation mode works ridiculously slow - the actual slowdown is more than 300 times (it's not a mistake - I rechecked the results multiple times)!
+So for collecting PGO profiles from the whole ClickBench I was waiting for than 30 hours!
+However, it was not so critical since I (ab)used beer-based time travel mechanics ;)

+Another trap was found during applying PLO optimization with LLVM BOLT to ClickHouse.
+At first I tried to use LLVM BOLT in the instrumentation mode (since my CPU does not support LBR (BRS in my case since I have AMD) but BOLT recommends to use `perf` profiles with LBR enabled).
+But quickly met a limitation - [awfully huge](https://github.com/llvm/llvm-project/issues/62320) memory consumption during the instrumentation ClickHouse binary phase.
+Since the issue was not resolved, I gave up with an idea to use BOLT instrumentation and went with BOLT via sampling instead (even without LBR, yeah).

+We discussed [Alexey Milovidov](https://github.com/alexey-milovidov) (ClickHouse co-founder and CTO) benchmark results and the slowdown issue.
+It was a really nice and helpful conversation.
+Alexey said that such slowdown could come from the ClickHouse implementation details: there several **very** hot loops inside ClickHouse.
+If these loops are affected with instrumentation (they certainly are affected because that's how PGO instrumentation works) - will be a huge runtime slowdown.
+However, Alexey was quite impressed with the results so he suggested to contribute PGO-related documentation to ClickHouse.
+I agreed with an idea, and we prepared [this](https://clickhouse.com/docs/en/operations/optimizing-performance/profile-guided-optimization) page in the official documentation.
+Overall, communicating with ClickHouse dev team was a good example of nice collaboration between project devs and one-time external contributors - nice job!

 ### YDB

 When I was working on testing PGO with different databases, I found [YDB](https://ydb.tech/) - an interesting database from Yandex.
 I decided to optimize it with PGO.
 YDB is written in C++ so PGO can be applied, [has](https://ydb.tech/en/docs/reference/ydb-cli/commands/workload/) built-in benchmarks so PGO can be easily trained at least on these benchmarks.